-Reparations may be awarded in a lump sum or in installments in the discretion of the board.
+Reimbursement may be awarded in a lump sum or in installments in the discretion of the board.
 The amount of any emergency award shall be deducted from the final award, if a lump sum, or prorated over a period of time if the final award is made in installments.
-Reparations are exempt from execution or attachment except by persons who have supplied services, products or accommodations to the victim as a result of the injury or death which is the basis of the claim.
-The board, in its discretion may order that all or part of the reparations awarded be paid directly to these suppliers.
+Reimbursement is exempt from execution or attachment except by persons who have supplied services, products or accommodations to the victim as a result of the injury or death which is the basis of the claim.
+The board, in its discretion may order that all or part of the reimbursement awarded be paid directly to these suppliers.

 There is no privilege as to communication or records relevant to an issue of the physical, mental, or emotional condition of the claimant or victim in a proceeding under sections 611A.51 to 611A.56 in which that condition is an issue.
 Nothing contained in this section shall be interpreted to abridge the attorney-client privilege.